Private members-only forum

 Been there.
 Here's what I learned.

-I ended up filing with the appropriate government agency, which cost about $4-8 but saved me a lot more in the long run.
+I ended up filing with the appropriate government agency or something like that, which cost about $4-8 but saved me a lot more in the long run.

 NAL, but from what I've read, you should send a written demand.
-That said, definitely get a lawyer to look at the specifics.
+But honestly you should verify this with someone who knows your state's laws.

 I work in this industry and unfortunately this is very common.
 The good news is that when people actually push back with legal representation, companies usually settle.